 Gujarat has several Gandhi attractions.
 Today the state government has developed a Gandhi Tourism Circuit that lets tourists follow the life of Mahatma Gandhi.

-Let us read some of the interesting sites related to Mahatma Gandhi in Gujarat.
+Let us read about some of the interesting sites related to Mahatma Gandhi in Gujarat.

 Thousands of tourists visit Kirti Mandir in Porbandar, the house of the Mahatma and his wife Kasturba.
 Kirti Mandir has a Gandhian library and prayer hall.
 This place has been turned into a small museum, which contains old exhibits and photographs of Gandhiji.
 Some of his rare personal possessions are also displayed in the museum.